sirenmarkets/docs/siren-ammv2.md

 Depositing capital involves the following steps:

 1. Claiming all expired unclaimed wTokens in order to release their locked collateral or payment tokens into the AMM pool.
 2. Calculates total pool value as a sum of collateral + payment token + bTokens + wTokens.
-To calculate the value of the payment token v2 uses a price Oracle; to calculate the value of b/wTokens v2 uses the price Oracle + Black-Scholes approximation.
+To calculate the value of the payment token v2 uses a price Oracle; to calculate the value of b/wTokens AMM uses the price Oracle + Black-Scholes approximation.
 3. Calculates the amount of LP tokens to mint.

 When an LP wishes to provide collateral to the pool, the pool calculates the total value of all assets on its balance in order to properly calculate the amount of new LP tokens to mint.